DevLizOps/prometheus-grafana-on-kubernetes/README.md

 [Haz click aquí para la versión en Español](#versión-en-español)

 # Integration of Prometheus, Grafana and Node Exporter on Kubernetes

-Welcome to my monitoring project using Prometheus, Grafana, and Node Exporter!
+Welcome to my monitoring project using Prometheus, Grafana and Node Exporter!
 This setup allows you to effortlessly monitor the health and performance of your environments.
 Below, you'll find an overview of the project, how to deploy it, and additional resources to get you started.

 ## Overview

-This project simplifies the monitoring of environments using Prometheus for metrics collection, Grafana for visualization, and Node Exporter for host-level metrics.
+This project simplifies the monitoring of environments using Prometheus for metrics collection, Grafana for visualization and Node Exporter for host-level metrics.
 Whether you're new to monitoring or looking to enhance your existing setup, these configurations and setup instructions will help you get up and running quickly.

+> [!NOTE]
+> This project was originally deployed on Kubernetes using Minikube.
+To test or use this project, you'll need to have Minikube installed on your local machine.
+If you don't have Minikube installed, you can follow the installation instructions from the [Minikube documentation](https://minikube.sigs.k8s.io/docs/start/).

 ## Features